armkeh/principles-of-programming-languages/README.md

 ## September

+  - September 29th
+    Some of the names in the homework 3 testing script were inconsistent with the homework's instructions.
+The scripts have been corrected now.

+    Additionally,

+      - I have removed the blank bonus task from homework 3.
+I can't think of a fitting bonus for this week 🙁.

+      - The link to the Scala tests was broken.
+It is corrected now.

   - September 28th
     Test scripts for homework 3 have been posted.
 The Docker setup is to follow shortly.